 Azure Build Health AI-Generated Risk Assessment

-I was the lead designer working along side two cross functional teams.
-The team was made up of 2 Product Managers and 5 Developers and 1 designer.
+I was the lead designer working alongside 2 cross functional teams.
 Together our focus was to leverage AI (Microsoft’s Copilot) to generate key insights for our Release Managers.

 These set of features were the first attempt to integrate AI into an internal engineering system within Microsoft’s Azure.

-Release Managers (RMs) manually evaluate the intent and risk of every code change contained in release.
+Release Managers manually evaluate the intent and risk of every code change contained in release.

-RMs have minimal context on each change and must rely on the PR owner to attest to its quality, which takes 4-5 days to track down all the details.
+They have minimal context on each change and must rely on the PR owner to evaluate quality.
+This takes 4-5 days on average to track down all the details.

 I conducted 8 discovery interviews with Release Managers.